-As of January 13, the lava lake is approximately 650 feet (198 m) deep.
+As of March 4, the lava lake is more than 722 feet (220 m) deep and is partially stagnant.
 Note: molten lava is not visible from any publicly accessible areas, though its nighttime glow and plume may be visible from a distance.
 Below are select photographs and videos from the eruption, as it progresses.

 For current monitoring info about Kīlauea, see: https://volcanoes.usgs.gov/volcanoes/kilauea/status.html